-Dr. Martin Stow leads on the delivery and implementation of Nexus.
-Nexus provides seamless access for businesses of all sizes to the expertise, talent, skills and facilities of the University as well as creating a collaborative community of entrepreneurs, startups and SMEs within the state-of-the-art innovation hub.
+Dr Martin Stow leads on the delivery and implementation of Nexus.
+Nexus provides seamless access for businesses of all sizes to the expertise, talent, skills and facilities of the University as well as creating a collaborative community of entrepreneurs, startups and small to medium-sized enterprises (SMEs) within the state-of-the-art innovation hub.

 Martin is dedicated to ensuring Nexus remains an innovation powerhouse, fostering a vibrant working environment for academics, entrepreneurs and innovative companies.
 A biochemist by training, he has over 25 years experience working in senior research and development and strategic leadership roles.
-They include multinational businesses (as Vice President for Research and Development with Johnson & Johnson) and in start-up organisations, most recently as CEO of an innovative DNA personalised skincare business.
+They include multinational businesses (as Vice President for Research and Development with Johnson & Johnson) and in start-up organisations, most recently as Chief Executive Officer (CEO) of an innovative DNA personalised skincare business.

 Dr Ceri Williams leads a team of research and innovation development professionals across the University.
 They help academics to develop strategic research and innovation proposals that align with external funding opportunities, address market demand and build on research capability.
 This includes working with researchers in fundamental and applied research, supporting interdisciplinary collaborations to address complex challenges and securing investment to translate proven science into technologies with societal and economic benefits.
 The team works closely with academic, industry, public sector and civic partners.

 Dr Williams has a strong track record of strategic leadership in this field; she works with an extensive range of external partners and has previously led science and innovation programmes at Yorkshire Forward.

 - Email: firstname.lastname@example.org